-Policy on Remission of rates for Māori freehold land and general land that is owned by Māori
+Policy on Remission of rates for Maori freehold land

-To ensure the fair and reasonable collection of rates from all sectors of the community, recognising that certain Māori freehold land and general land that is owned by Māori has conditions, features or other circumstances which may make rates remission appropriate.
+To ensure the fair and reasonable collection of rates from all sectors of the community, recognising that certain Maori freehold land has conditions, features or other circumstances which may make rates remission appropriate.

-Māori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by a freehold order issued by the Māori Land Court.
-Both land that is subject of such an order, and general land that is owned by Māori but has not been registered with the Māori Land Court may qualify for remission under this policy.
+Maori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by a freehold order issued by the Maori Land Court.
+Only land that is subject of such an order may qualify for remission under this policy.